jonathanrandall/autonomous_robot_gardener/docs/electronics_bom.md

 * [Hiwonder XARM esp32](https://www.hiwonder.com/products/xarm-esp32)
 * Mini PC.
 I'm using [this one from Amazon](https://www.amazon.com.au/dp/B0CGZX9M96), but shop around.
 * RPLidar module
-* Time of flight Camera
+* Time of flight Camera (I'm using one from Arducam)
-* USB camera
+* USB camera (I'm using one from Arducam)
-* Raspberry pi 4
+* Raspberry pi 4 (to connect to the time of flight camera)
 * Servo pan-tilt mechanism to mount the cameras on

 #### __Control & Electronics__